Isakson and Roe Act Section 1018

 The Office of Financial Aid calculates an estimated cost of attendance for student financial aid applicants based on federal student aid guidance.

-The tables below offer estimated costs for one year — fall and spring semesters — for full-time students taking between 12-18 credit hours per semester.
+The tables below offer estimated costs for one year — fall 2024 and spring 2025 semesters — for full-time undergraduate students taking 12-18 credit hours per semester.

-Veteran residing in a state that borders Indiana may qualify for in-state tuition within three years of their discharge, Per Indiana Code 21-14-14.
+Veterans residing in a state that borders Indiana may qualify for in-state tuition within three years of their discharge, Per Indiana Code 21-14-14.
 This is an extension of Isakson and Roe Act Section 1005 which only covers veterans who reside within the state of their institution.
-For more information contact PNW Veteran Services
+For more information contact PNW Veteran Services.

 Residency | Tuition and Fees |